Temples around Chennai (South)

 - There is also Maha Vishnu shrine and He is standing on a linga aavudaiyar; Anjaneyar is opposite Maha Vishnu.

 Near Achirupakkam, this temple is on a small hill immediately after the highway overbridge to the right side of the highway.
 The temple is visible from the highway itself.
+The hill is occupied by the Evangalist groups and create many hurdles for the temple uplift.
+So visit to the temple by devotees will save the hill and the temple.

 About half a km from the highway, this is another Murugan temple on hillock in a beautiful environment.
 The location of the hill base with huge banyan trees, Village God temple and a beautiful temple tank is just beautiful.
 Vehicles can go to the hill top itself.